Medicare Procedure and Patient Information

 $64 |

-Dr. Donn Spight's area of specialization is bariatric surgery.
-Areas of expertise for Dr. Spight include gastrointestinal problems (digestive disorders).
-He is affiliated with OHSU Healthcare and U.S. Department of Veterans Affairs.
-For his residency, Dr. Spight trained at a hospital affiliated with the University of Cincinnati.
+Dr. Donn Spight is a Portland, OR physician who specializes in bariatric surgery.
+Dr. Spight is especially interested in gastrointestinal problems (digestive disorders).
+His professional affiliations include OHSU Healthcare and U.S. Department of Veterans Affairs.
+His residency was performed at a hospital affiliated with the University of Cincinnati.